Chapi15/HRSME---V2/README.md

 # HRSME---V2
-The second part of a book I wrote in my "Creative Writing" course at ITESM
+The second part of a book I wrote in my **Creative Writing** course at ITESM.
+Shoutout to my teacher _Felipe Montes_ for the inspiration

 ## Families
 Each family has different stories, I have jotted down many of them as a way to preserve these tales for future generations